Tatsuya-Nonogaki/Scratch/README_export-ADData_devel.md

    Allocate the users/groups onto a new domain basis, translating the domain naming, respecting hierarchies.

 3. **Export specifying "DC=domain,DC=local" and import to "OU=osaka,DC=domain,DC=local"**
    Whole migration from the domain basis to a new specific OU, along with all intermediate OUs the users/groups depend on.
-In this case, users under CN=Users container are created just under OU=osaka because it is impossible to create "Users" container nor OU=Users under the OU.
+In this case, users under CN=Users container are created just under OU=osaka because it is impossible to create `Users` container nor OU=Users under the OU.
 Specifying "newdomain" is also a viable choice, which is like a move to a different floor of a different building.

 4. **Export specifying "OU=sales,DC=domain,DC=local" and import to "DC=domain,DC=local" with `-TrimOU sales`**
    Useful for flattening part of the OU hierarchy.
 By exporting from a specific OU and importing to the domain root with `-TrimOU`, you can migrate only the objects under that OU directly to the root (or another OU), effectively removing their original OU nesting.

+> More advanced use is possible.
+For example, if you export from "OU=sales,DC=domain,DC=local", and import into "OU=marketing,DC=domain,DC=local" with the `-TrimOU "sales"` option, you can effectively move objects from the "sales" OU to the "marketing" OU in a two-step process—without manually editing every DN in the exported CSV data.

 > See [HOWTO_prepare_CSV_data.md](docs/HOWTO_prepare_CSV_data.md) for a step-by-step guide on preparing CSV files for import/export.